Skip to Content

 Bardstown Motorcycle Accident Lawyer

-Pursuing Compensation for Accident Victims in Nelson County, KY
+Pursuing Compensation for Motorcycle Accident Victims in Nelson County, KY

-Motorcyclists have a higher risk of injuries and fatalities in traffic accidents than the occupants of other vehicles.
-Unlike cars, motorcycles offer minimal protection to the rider during a crash.
-Without the protective shell of an automobile surrounding them, riders are directly exposed to the impact of being struck and hitting the pavement or nearby objects.
+Motorcyclists face a higher risk of injuries and fatalities in traffic accidents than occupants of other vehicles.
+Motorcycles offer little protection to riders during a crash.
+Without the protective shell of an automobile, riders are directly exposed to impacts with vehicles, pavement, or nearby objects.

-Additionally, motorcycles lack the safety features of airbags and seatbelts.
-Operating a motorcycle also requires more skill than driving a car.
-According to the National Highway Traffic Safety Administration, motorcyclists comprised 14 percent of all traffic accident fatalities in 2021 despite being only 3.5 percent of all registered vehicles.
+Motorcycles also lack safety features like airbags and seatbelts.
+Riding a motorcycle requires more skill and attention than driving a car.
+According to the National Highway Traffic Safety Administration, motorcyclists made up 14 percent of all traffic accident fatalities in 2021, even though they accounted for only 3.5 percent of all registered vehicles.

-If you have been injured in a motorcycle accident in Bardstown or the surrounding areas, you should seek the help of an experienced personal injury firm.
-At Haydon Blackmon, PLLC, you can work with a seasoned local motorcycle accident lawyer known for her proficiency, personalized attention, and fierce advocacy.
-Attorney Haydon-Blackmon has been recognized by Super Lawyers as a Rising Star, reflecting the high quality of her legal representation.
+If you have been injured in a motorcycle accident in Bardstown or the surrounding areas, you should seek help from an experienced personal injury firm.
+At Haydon Blackmon PLLC, you work with a local motorcycle accident attorney in Bardstown known for skill, individual attention, and strong advocacy.
+Attorney Haydon-Blackmon has received recognition as a Rising Star by Super Lawyers, reflecting the high quality of her legal representation.

 Common Causes of Motorcycle Accidents in Bardstown

-• Distracted Driving: Drivers who are texting, talking on the phone, or otherwise distracted may not see motorcyclists.
-This can lead to dangerous situations when drivers change lanes or turn without checking for bikes.
+• Distracted Driving: Drivers who text, talk on the phone, or lose focus may not see motorcyclists.
+This danger grows during lane changes or turns completed without checking for motorcycles.

-• Road Hazards: Potholes, gravel, or uneven road surfaces are more dangerous for motorcyclists.
-These hazards can cause a rider to lose control or be thrown off the bike, especially when they aren’t expected.
+• Road Hazards: Potholes, gravel, or uneven pavement are much riskier for motorcycles.
+Unexpected hazards can cause riders to lose control or be thrown from their bikes.

-• Poor Weather Conditions: Rain, fog, ice, or wind can make roads slippery and reduce visibility.
-Motorcycles are less stable in these conditions, increasing the risk of skidding or falling.
+• Poor Weather Conditions: Rain, fog, ice, or wind make roads slick and reduce visibility.
+Motorcycles are less stable in these situations, raising the risk of skidding or falling.

 Types of Motorcycle Accident Injuries